mailsac/mailsac-examples/about/terms_of_service.rst

 Each party represents and warrants that:

-1. it has full authority to enter and execute and perform its obligations under this Agreement;
+a. it has full authority to enter and execute and perform its obligations under this Agreement;
-2. this Agreement will constitute a legal, enforceable and binding obligation between the parties;
+b. this Agreement will constitute a legal, enforceable and binding obligation between the parties;
-3. its execution and performance of this Agreement will not violate any law or breach any other agreement with or obligation to any third party.
+c. its execution and performance of this Agreement will not violate any law or breach any other agreement with or obligation to any third party.

 2 Warnings and Acceptable Use